 Six years ago, I had just arrived to the temporary bush camp in Fort Dauphin, Madagascar.
-Jet-lagged and a bit disoriented, my fellow conservationists and I set up our tents and settled in for an adventure far from the countries we called home.
+Jet-lagged and a bit disoriented, my fellow conservationists and I set up our tents.
+We settled in for an adventure far from the countries we called home.

 After drifting off to sleep briefly, I was awoken in the pitch darkness by far-off voices singing.
-Alternating from near and far, the groups of voices carried across camp as the traditions of Easter in the island country came to life.
-Classic hymns sung in the local dialect of Malagasy were recognizable as people walked door to door to wake their community to join them in the celebration of the day.
+Alternating from near and far, the groups of voices carried across camp as the traditions of Easter came to life.
+Classic hymns sung in the local dialect of Malagasy were recognizable.
+People walked door to door to wake their community to join them in the celebration of the day.
 Strong voices and rich chords of harmonies stirred my weary soul.

-I remember being struck by how moving it was, how small I felt so far from my home and overcome with feelings of love and contentedness.
-I remember weeping and smiling, reveling in how amazing the world is, how lucky I was to be part of it.
-I loved how the timing of the trip had worked out for me to witness this holiday tradition at a time when I was searching for meaning and answers in my life.
+I remember being struck by how moving it was.
+How small I felt so far from my home and overcome with feelings of love and contentedness.
+I remember weeping and smiling.
+Reveling in how amazing the world is.
+How lucky I was to be part of it.
+The timing of the trip had worked out for me to witness this holiday tradition.
+It came at a time when I was searching for meaning and answers in my life.
 Wishing you all meaning and wonder this Easter.